darinz/DL/05_CNN/README.md

 - **Valid padding**: No padding, output size decreases
 - **Same padding**: Output size equals input size

+> **Common Pitfall:**
+>
+> Forgetting to use padding can cause your feature maps to shrink rapidly with each layer, limiting the depth of your network.

+---

 ## Pooling Layers

 Pooling layers reduce spatial dimensions while preserving important features.

+> **Key Insight:**
+>
+> Pooling helps CNNs become robust to small translations and reduces the risk of overfitting.

 ### Max Pooling